Boiler room (business): Gold Coast boiler room scams

 The Gold Coast has been described by investigators as the capital of investment fraud in Australia, with numerous boiler room operators selling bogus investment and sports betting schemes to Australian and overseas customers.
 The Australian Crime Commission estimates Australians had lost at least AU$113 million up to 2012.

 Operators of the scams buy old shelf companies with no complaint history to give the appearance they've been trading legitimately for long periods.
 When complaints cause reputation problems they close the company and start anew.
 Virtual offices, fake receptionists and fake testimonials are used, and telemarketers cold call victims with misleading claims of high returns.
 Victims say the betting and investment software does not work and they lost their money when the companies suddenly closed.

 In 2011, private investigator, Ken Gamble, acting on behalf of groups of victims, provided evidence of millions of dollars' worth of fraud to the Queensland Police Service, but says the fraud squad failed to investigate.
 In late 2014 it was announced Queensland's Crime and Corruption Commission had taken over investigation of several Gold Coast boiler room scams due to allegations fraudsters were receiving police protection.

 In popular culture

-A fictional "boiler room" brokerage firm was dramatized in the 2000 film Boiler Room, and the play and film Glengarry Glen Ross show a similar boiler room operation selling real estate.
+A fictional "boiler room" brokerage firm was dramatized in the 2000 film Boiler Room, starring Giovanni Ribisi and the play and 1992 film Glengarry Glen Ross show a similar boiler room operation selling real estate.

+Season two of the HBO show The Sopranos depicts a pump and dump scheme being operated out of a boiler room by associates of the fictional DiMeo crime family.

 The 2013 film The Wolf of Wall Street, starring Leonardo DiCaprio, also involves a boiler-room investment business and is based on the memoir of convicted penny stock fraudster Jordan Belfort, whose Stratton Oakmont brokerage house operated as a boiler room.
 A 2010 episode of the television series White Collar depicted fictional conman Neal Caffrey infiltrating a group of corrupt brokers also peddling inflated penny stocks.